-- 3.23 Veterinary surgeons should provide their clients with full details of their 24-hour emergency cover provision.
-This should include relevant telephone numbers, location details, information about when the out-of-hours service is available and the nature of the service provided.
-Veterinary surgeons should also inform their clients about the likely initial costs of the service. - 3.24 Veterinary surgeons should provide information about their 24-hour emergency cover provision at the outset of the professional relationship with the client and supply regular reminders, as appropriate.
+3.23 Veterinary surgeons should provide their clients with full details of their 24-hour emergency cover provision and ensure this information is publicly available, either via the practice website or by other public means.
+This information should include relevant telephone numbers, location details, information about when the out-of-hours service is available and the nature of the service provided.
+Veterinary surgeons should also inform their clients about the likely initial costs of the service.

+3.24 Veterinary surgeons should provide information about their 24-hour emergency cover provision at the outset of the professional relationship with the client and supply regular reminders, as appropriate.
 If the details change, veterinary surgeons should provide their clients with full updates as promptly as possible.
-Such communications would be deemed necessary for the performance of the contract with the client and, if they do not contain marketing information, they may be sent without the explicit consent of the client, including by email. - 3.25 Veterinary surgeons should use all possible means to provide information about their 24-hour emergency cover provision.
+Such communications would be deemed necessary for the performance of the contract with the client and, if they do not contain marketing information, they may be sent without the explicit consent of the client, including by email.

+3.25 Veterinary surgeons should use all possible means to provide information about their 24hour emergency cover provision.
 Examples include client information leaflets, notices or posters in the practice, clear statements on the practice website / social media, other advertisements and providing additional information on vaccination record cards.
-As above, email notifications about emergency cover may be sent without the explicit consent of the client, including by email. - 3.26 Information about the practice's 24-hour emergency cover provision should enable clients to make an informed decision about their animal's veterinary care, particularly, where to go in an emergency.
-Special consideration should be given to clients registered as disabled who may have difficulty travelling, especially outside normal working hours. - 3.27 Those who outsource their 24-hour emergency cover should ensure that their clients are given full information about the service, as above.
+As above, email notifications about emergency cover may be sent without the explicit consent of the client, including by email.

+3.26 Information about the practice's 24-hour emergency cover provision should be easily accessible and enable clients to make an informed decision about their animal's veterinary care, particularly, where to go in an emergency.
+Special consideration should be given to clients registered as disabled who may have difficulty travelling, especially outside normal working hours.

+3.27 Those who outsource their 24-hour emergency cover should ensure that their clients are given full information about the service and that this information is publicly available, as above.
 It is not acceptable for such veterinary surgeons to state that they provide 24-hour emergency cover (or words to that effect) without providing full information about the service.